CubicCommunity/AvalancheIndex/incl/README.md

 >
 > This will return a *pointer* - be sure to use the **arrow operator** (`->`) to access methods.

+Here's some sample code to fetch and handle data from an Avalanche profile.
 ```cpp
 using namespace avalanche;